nosas/blog/toonvision/multiclassification/article.md

 ### Defining the model

-The model is a simple CNN (convolutional neural network).
+The model is a simple CNN (convolutional neural network or convnet).
 It takes as input a tensor of shape (600, 200, 3) and outputs a probability distribution (softmax) of the predicted labels.
 The figure below displays the model's layers and their corresponding sizes.